himalayahall/demo/README.md

 <a id="step-11"></a>
   11. Now double the replay speeed: click `/mktdata/session/speed/{sessionId}/{speed}`, click `Try it out`, paste session ID into `Session Id` textbox, enter 2.0 in `speed` textbox.
 Click `Execute`.
 Replay speed has been doubled.
   12. Restart the session (repeat [step 6-9](#step-6)), events will  be streamed at the new replay speed.
 When this replay session finishes take a look at the service log tail.
 Replay **duration** should be approximately *half* the previous replay session since the stream was replayed at *twice* the normal speed.
   13. One more test to get a sense of the raw performance of replay server.
 Rewind session again (see [step 10](#step-10)).
 Now make the replay speed (see [step 11](#step-11)) very large, e.g. `10000.0`.
 Start the replay session (see [step 6-9](#step-6)).
 When this replay session finishes take a look the service log tail.
 Replay duration will be a very small number (milliseconds).

+### Conclusion

-This shows that the replay service is capable of publishing events at a high rate (3452 events published in sub-second).
+As above tests demonstrate, this replay server satisfies all [Functional](#Functional) and [Non-Functional](#Non-Functional) requirements.
+In particular, the replay service is capable of publishing events at a high rate (3452 events published in sub-second).
 A test with 2 simultaneous *fast speed* sessions showed comparable performance, with minimal degradation in  throughput.
 Testing of the sevice under high load is warranted to establish performance profile; it is left up to the reader as an exercise.

+Performance would be increased through horizontal scaling - simply launch additional replay server processes with a Load Balancer, using sticky connections, and distribute clients among these servers.
+Other optimizations may be to use a wire encoding like Google Proto to cut down network bandwidth and large datasets could be cached in a distributed cache like Redis.